North South Comparison

 In the past we could see that foreign investors mainly looked at South Vietnam.
 However, over the recent years, Vietnam has invested heavily in infrastructure in North Vietnam (see table with comparison):

 All these investments made North Vietnam more attractive.
-Over the last 5 years, North Vietnam managed to attract most FDI into Vietnam.
+Over the last 5 years, North Vietnam managed to attract half of FDI into Vietnam.
 In 2016, the most popular investment destination is Haiphong city.

 Haiphong: Vietnam’s gateway to the world